It is not a disease itself but a symptom of an underlying health problem.

 These tests can include:

-You will hold the palm of one hand on a flat surface (often the top of the thigh), and then continuously flip the palm of the hand up and then return the palm of the hand down as quickly as possible.
+You will hold the palm of one hand on a flat surface (often the top of the thigh), continuously flip the palm up, and return the palm down as quickly as possible.

 Heel pimple test

-A heel will be placed on a shin just below the knee and then the heel will slide down the shin to the foot.
-You should aim for fast, coordinated movements.
+A heel will be placed on a shin just below the knee, and then the heel will slide down the shin to the foot.
+It would help if you aimed for fast, coordinated movements.

 The patient will stay still with the heels together and the eyes closed.
-If you lose your balance in this position, you may have some type of diadochokinesis.
+If you lose your balance in this position, you may have some diadochokinesis.